Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Systematic Exploration of LVLM in Micro-Video Recommendation

 Specifically, we adopt Video-LaVIT~\cite{jin2024videolavit} as the frozen LVLM and use the hidden states from its last decoder layer as the LVLM-derived video representation.
 In addition, we include three representative baselines from MicroLens~\cite{ni2023microlens} for comparison: \textbf{ID}: represents each video solely by its learnable ID embedding, capturing only collaborative signals from user-item interaction sequences while ignoring visual content; \textbf{VIDRec}: encodes raw video frames using a frozen video encoder and concatenates the resulting visual features with the video ID embedding; \textbf{VideoRec}: fine-tunes the video encoder on the recommendation task and then fuses its output with the ID embedding via concatenation.
 These methods provide a spectrum of approaches, ranging from pure collaborative filtering to content-aware modeling, against which we evaluate our LVLM-based integration strategies.

 Table~\ref{tab_exploring} demonstrates that LVLM features do not replace ID embeddings but substantially enhance them when properly fused.
 Specifically, the Replacement strategy performs even worse than the ID-only baseline, which relies solely on collaborative signals without any visual content, highlighting the irreplaceable value of ID embeddings in capturing user–item interaction patterns.
 In contrast, the \textit{Fusion} approach significantly outperforms VIDRec, demonstrating that LVLM-derived features provide rich and complementary semantic information beyond what conventional frozen video encoders can offer.
-Remarkably, Fusion also surpasses VideoRec, a method that fine-tunes the video encoder on the recommendation task, despite using only a frozen LVLM and a simple concatenation-based integration.
+Remarkably, despite using only a frozen LVLM and a simple concatenation-based integration, Fusion also surpasses VideoRec, the method that fine-tunes the video encoder on the recommendation task.
 This result underscores the strong potential of off-the-shelf LVLMs in recommendation systems: when properly integrated, they enable superior performance without costly task-specific training.

-\subsection{Feature Extraction Paradigm}
+\subsection{Feature Extraction Paradigm $\phi(\cdot)$}

 For feature extraction paradigm ($\phi$), We compare two distinct methods to derive a semantic feature vector from the frozen LVLM given a raw video $x_i$:

 \textbf{Caption-Centric (CC):} Following prior work~\cite{De2025vllmcaptionthentextencoder,ye2025vllmastextencoderandrecommender}, the LVLM is used as a sophisticated caption generator.
 Given a prompt, it produces a descriptive textual narrative of the video content.
 This generated caption is then encoded into a fixed-dimensional vector $e^{c}$ using a state-of-the-art text encoder (\eg the OpenAI's text-embedding-3-large).
 This approach treats language as an intermediary proxy for visual semantics.